SitePen/dgrid/doc/migration-guide.md

 ### formatterScope

-Not supported.
-(TODO: should it be?)
+dgrid does not directly support this.
+If you need to set the context that a formatter function runs in, pass it through `hitch` before assigning it to the column definition object.

 ### updateDelay

-Not supported.
-(TODO: verify)

-TODO: assuming this is talking about debouncing update notifications, this sounds like a good idea and something we might want to consider supporting.
+Not supported, as it is generally not applicable, due to the difference in how dgrid components update from observed store changes.

 ### escapeHTMLInData

 Not supported.

-TODO: determine what dgrid's behavior should be in this regard.
-We are probably not escaping at all right now; should we be by default?
+By default, dgrid components will escape HTML in data, as it should generally be devoid of HTML in most cases, and presence of HTML in data might suggest a cross-site scripting attempt.

+The `formatter` or `renderCell` functions in the column definition may be overridden to explicitly render data as received, in cases where that is truly desired.

-## Cell Definition options
+## Cell Definitions

+Whereas dojox grid always specifies column definitions via a `structure` property, dgrid expects one of the following properties to be specified:

+* `columns`: for simple single-row grid configurations
+* `subRows`: for grid configurations with multiple sub-rows per item
+* `columnSets` (only when the ColumnSet mixin is in use): for grid configurations containing distinct horizontal regions of one or more rows (analogous to multiple views in a dojox grid instance)

 ### field

 Supported by dgrid, including the special `"_item"` value from 1.4+ dojox grid.

+Also note that dgrid also supports specifying `columns` as an object hash instead of an array, in which case the key of each property is interpreted as the `field`.

 ### fields

-Doesn't make much sense as implemented in dojox grid to begin with;
-not supported by dgrid.

-Recommendation: use `field: "_item"` instead.
+Not supported by dgrid.
+If a compound value is desired, define a custom `get` function in a column definition.

 ### width

 Use CSS with `.field-<fieldname>` selectors.
+(Note that if any value is specified via the `className` property of the column definition object, it takes the place of `.field-<fieldname>`.)

-### cellType
+### cellType, widgetClass

-The `Editor` cell plugin provies a rough equivalent to this.
+The Editor column plugin provies capabilities equivalent to these properties.
-Its `editor` property accepts either a widget constructor or a string indicating a native HTML input type.
+It accepts an `editor` property, which can be either a widget constructor or a string indicating a native HTML input type.

 ### options

-N/A (specific to `cellType` when set to `dojox.grid.cells.Select`)
+Not directly applicable; in `dojox/grid` this applies only to cell definitions where `cellType` is set to `dojox.grid.cells.Select`.

-TODO: spell out equivalent
-(`Editor` with `dijit.form.Select` with `options` property?)
+The Editor column plugin does not currently offer support for native HTML select components; however, similar behavior can be achieved using the `dijit/form/Select` widget as the `editor`, and specifying `options` for the widget within the `editorArgs` property of the column definition object.

 ### editable

-N/A - "editability" is determined by usage (or lack thereof) of the `Editor` cell plugin.
+Not applicable; "editability" is determined by usage (or lack thereof) of the Editor column plugin.

 ### draggable

-TODO: I have no idea what this does in dojox grid.
+Not yet applicable until the Column DnD plugin is implemented.

 ### formatter

-dgrid supports formatter functions, but doesn't support returning a widget.
+dgrid supports formatter functions, but doesn't support returning a widget from them.

 dgrid also has `renderCell`, which is expected to return a DOM node.
-This could ostensibly be used for displaying widgets.
-For editing purposes, the `Editor` plugin should be used.
+This could ostensibly be used for displaying widgets (and the Editor column plugin does exactly this).

+Note that for cell editing purposes, use of the Editor column plugin is highly encouraged.

 ### get

-Supported by dgrid.
+dgrid supports the `get` function on column definitions; however, note that it only receives one parameter: the object for the item represented by the current row being rendered.  (dgrid generally has no concept of row index, since row identities are generally far more meaningful.)

 ### hidden

-There is currently no direct analog to this, short of resetting the layout of the grid and refreshing.

-(TODO: confirm this; also test what happens by simply using CSS display;
-if that doesn't work, this might be a low-priority enhancement...)
+The `hidden` property on column definitions is only supported by the ColumnHider extension.
+Otherwise, columns would ordinarily be suppressed simply by excluding them from the `columns`, `subRows` or `columnSets` property outright.

 ## DataGrid methods

-### getItem(rowIndex)

-TODOC

-### getItemIndex(item)
+### getItem(rowIndex), getItemIndex(item)

-TODOC (if we do or intend to support this)
+These are somewhat inapplicable, since again, dgrid components do not put any emphasis on index in terms of order of appearance in the component.

+On the other hand, when dealing with events on nodes in a list or grid, it is possible to retrieve the associated item via the `data` property of the object returned by the `row` or `cell` functions.
+These functions can look up based on a variety of argument types, including a child node of the target row/cell, or an event object which fired on such a node.

 ### setStore

-TODOC
+Store-backed dgrid components support this via `set("store", store[, query[, queryOptions]])`.

 ### setQuery

-TODOC
+Store-backed dgrid components support this via `set("query", query[, queryOptions])`.

 ### setItems

-This is arguably not meant to be publicly used on `dojox.grid` components.
-Regardless, it is probably analogous to `renderArray` in dgrid components.
+While it is unclear what exact purpose this serves in `dojox/grid/DataGrid`, and whether or not it is truly intended to be public, it is probably analogous to calling `renderArray` directly on a dgrid component.
+Note, however, that generally `renderArray` is not expected to be called directly on store-backed instances.

 ### filter

-TODOC (need to be clear on what role this plays in DataGrid first)
+This is likely closest in behavior to the `refresh` method on dgrid components.

 ### sort